TruncatedDinoSour/badapplefetch/README.md

     LIBMPV=1 make -j$(nproc --all)

-Should be enough for most people
+Should be enough for most people.
+For more optimized flags see [CONTRIBUTING.md](/CONTRIBUTING.md).

 # Credits